About the Program:

 The Global Health Program offers an eight-week summer program in Moshi, Tanzania.
 Students will enroll in a course at Kilimanjaro Christian Medical University College (KCMU-Co).
-In this course, students learn about current policy issues and work in teams with Tanzanian students to develop, negotiate, write, and present a new policy case study.
+In this course, students learn about current policy issues and work in teams with KCMU students to develop, negotiate, write, and present a new policy case study.
 The goals of the Tanzania program are to enhance the cross-cultural competence of participants and to provide students with the opportunity to gain broad knowledge about global health issues in the Tanzanian context.

 - Watch this informational video about the program details

 - Read this article on students' experiences in summer 2021.

 Since 2009, KCMUCo and the Cornell Global Health Program have brought together equal numbers of Cornell students and KCMU medical students to research and write a comprehensive case study addressing a global health issue of relevance to the Kilimanjaro Region.
 This group work involves literature review and interviews with local relevant stakeholders.